 - 2 large eggs

 - 1/3 cup non-dairy milk

-- Preheat oven to 350F and adjust oven rack to lower (this will help your bread from browning too much on top).
-Spray 9×5 bread pan, or line with parchment paper.
+- Preheat oven to 350ºF and spray a 9×5 inch loaf pan, or line with parchment paper.
 Set aside.

-- In a large bowl combine flour, cinnamon, baking soda, and salt.
-Set aside.
+- Mix dry ingredients: In a large bowl, combine flour, cinnamon, baking soda, and salt; set aside.

-- In a medium bowl add 2 cups very well mashed bananas and sugar, whisk until combined.
-Add in eggs, milk, and vanilla, whisk until completely smooth.
+- Mix wet ingredients: In a medium bowl, add 2 cups very well mashed bananas and sugar, whisk until combined.
+Add eggs, milk, and vanilla, whisking until completely smooth.

-*If you’d like a slightly sweeter bread, bump up the sugar to 3/4 cup.
+SUGAR: If you’d like a slightly sweeter bread, bump up the sugar to 3/4 cup.
 Or if your bananas aren’t very ripe, you may want more granulated sugar.

 - Serving Size: 1 slice